OVERVIEW

 This next user further expands on this expentation of going beyond “comprehension” or “competion” but going beyond it by providing information that a user wouldn’t think to ask for or even asking the user clarifying questions to address informational gaps.
 Doing this can help refine the AI response to truly answering the question to completion, yielding higher user satisfaction.

-Moving on the second most correlated metric, participants articulated the goal of conciseness to be about getting their answer in a way that is scannable and approachable.
-Here, conciseness was less about the content of the answer or its length but rather its efficiency, where the emphasis was placed on visual form.
+Participants articulated the goal of conciseness to be about getting their answer in a way that is scannable and approachable.
+Here, conciseness was less about the content of the answer or its length but its efficiency, where the emphasis was placed on visual form.

 For example the following participant alluded to this desire to visually skip around an AI response alludes to the importance including things like line breaks, bullet points, and overall organization in improving scannability.